Self-focusing of high-intensity beams with grid structures: Effect of inter-beamlet interaction in a grid structure

-Figure \ref{4g} shows the variation of $\beta$ with the lattice constant $D$ for a $4\times 4$ grid beam.
-The asymptotic behaviors for $D \rightarrow 0$ and $D \rightarrow \infty$ observed here simply correspond to the self-focusing of a single beamlet: when the lattice spacing $D$ approaches 0, all beamlets are infinitely close to each other so that they act as a single beam with total power above the critical power $P_0$; when $D$ becomes sufficiently large, the mutual interaction between adjacent beamlets becomes negligible so that each beamlet propagates independently.
-We find that for values of $D$ between 2.50$r_0$ and $2.51 r_0$, the factor $\beta$ increases abruptly by 27\%, leading to a maximum of $\beta_{\rm max} = 1.121$.
-This maximum occurs at $D_{\rm optimal} = 2.54 r_0$, and the power of a unit cell ${\beta}/{D^2}$ is thereby also maximized.
-Furthermore, we have observed that $\beta$ shows a similar jump over unity in all other grid configurations examined in our study.
-This result is consistent with our intuition that energy spreading and adjacent border pulling increase the power threshold for self-focusing.
+Figure \ref{4g} shows the variation of $\beta(D)$ for the $4\times 4$ grid.
+The asymptotic behavior at very small and very large $D$ matches the limiting cases discussed above: when $D \rightarrow 0$, the beamlets act as a single beam and collapse once the total power exceeds $P_0$: when $D$ is sufficiently large, the interaction becomes negligible and each beamlet propagates essentially independently.
+A key feature is a sharp increase in $\beta$ within a narrow spacing interval: as $D$ increases from 2.50$r_0$ to $2.51 r_0$ increases abruptly by 27\% and reaches its maximum value $\beta_{\rm max} = 1.121$.
+This maximum occurs at $D_{\rm optimal} = 2.54 r_0$ where the power-per-unit-cell ${\beta}/{D^2}$ is also maximized.
+We observe analogous ``jump-over-unity” behavior in other grid configurations examined in this study, consistent with the physical picture that nonlinear coupling among neighboring beamlets promotes power redistribution (``energy spreading”) and thereby raises the collapse threshold.

-Besides increasing the self-focusing threshold power, the inter-beamlet interaction also leads to an interesting propagation behavior: the $N\times N$ grid beam recursively coalesces into an $(N - 1)\times (N - 1)$ grid during its propagation and finally coalesces into a single beam during propagation.
-For an $N\times N$ grid beam above the self-focusing critical power, its propagation can be separated into $N-1$ stages.
-At the $m$-th $(m<N)$ stage, the beam undergoes a self-focusing and continues to propagate into the next stage as an $(N-m)\times (N-m)$ grid.
-This multi-stage collapsing behavior exemplifies the locality of this inter-beamlet interaction where each beamlet is dominantly affected by its nearest neighbors.
-For a $4\times4$ grid beam, Figure \ref{coa}(a) shows the first coalescence stage into a $3\times3$ grid during its propagation.
-The observed multi-stage coalescence and the abrupt, threshold-like increase in the noncollapse power $P$ as $D$ crosses a narrow window around $D_{\rm optimal}$ are phenomenologically reminiscent of a phase transition.
+Beyond increasing the collapse threshold, inter-beamlet interaction produces a distinctive propagation dynamics: an $N\times N$ grid can recursively coalesce into an $(N - 1)\times (N - 1)$ grid, and ultimately into a single beam.
+For an $N\times N$ grid beam above the collapse threshold, the evolution can be divided into $N-1$ stages.
+At the $m$-th $(m<N)$ stage, the beam undergoes self-focusing and then continues to propagate as an $(N-m)\times (N-m)$ grid.
+This multi-stage coalescence reflects the locality of the coupling: each beamlet is influenced predominantly by its nearest neighbors.
+For the $4\times4$ grid beam, Figure \ref{coa}(a)-(c) show the first two coalescence stages where the incident beam collapses into a $3\times3$ grid and then a $2\times2$ grid during its propagation.
+The abrupt threshold-like increase in non-collapse power as $D$ crosses a narrow window around $D_{\rm optimal}$ is therefore a signature of a qualitative change in the nonlinear coupling regime (from effectively “single-beam” behavior to a strongly coupled coalescence regime and finally to the independent-beamlet regime at large $D$).